 Discrimination

-This statement from the Office of Equity & Diversity is a clear statement of the desired environment for the university.
-The Office of Equity & Diversity clarifies the university’s position on discrimination and provides procedures for filing a complaint in the event that you find yourself discriminated against while studying at UT.
+This statement from the Office of Equal Opportunity and Accessibility is a clear statement of the desired environment for the university.
+The Office of Equal Opportunity and Accessibility clarifies the university’s position on discrimination and provides help in the event that you find yourself discriminated against while studying at UT.

 Sexual Misconduct, Relationship Violence, and Stalking

-The Office of Equity and Diversity provides the Title IX devoted to providing support for members of the UT community who are survivors, those who wish to help survivors, and those needing to know their obligations to report and respond to incidents of sexual misconduct, relationship violence, or stalking.
+The Office of Title IX is devoted to providing support for members of the UT community who are survivors, those who wish to help survivors, and those needing to know their obligations to report and respond to incidents of sexual misconduct, relationship violence, or stalking.